iNomanIkram/assignment_task/README.md

         }
     }
 }`
+-->

-This statement will help you see the list of results.
+This statement will help you see the list of result corresponding to index.
 `print(es.search(index='register_frontend_service_call_logs_logs-2021-03-18'))`.
 This statement is present in backend project in the file named as `es.py`

 ![](img/es1.png)